streamline-app/streamline-api/README.md

   * mv .env.example .env
 * Generate application key with `php artisan key:generate`

+## Generate Secret key
+* Generate the secret key with `php artisan jwt:secret`
+* You will need this in order for auth to work

 ## Start up the project server
 `php artisan serve`